X5TNE/X5TNE/README.md

 ## About me

-- I'm currently working on a learned iterative solver.
+- I'm currently working on [redacted].
+I'll show later.
 - I'm currently learning older versions of Torch (and by extension PyTorch) + the limitations for a future project.
 - I'm NOT looking to collaborate on anything, not really free right now.
 - Reach me at: x5tne@lunarai.pp.ua, but read [this](https://lunarai.pp.ua/whoami.html) first.